 Under Article 50(3), the UK will formally leave the EU on the day the withdrawal agreement enters into force or two years from the date of submission of the formal Article 50(2) notification.
 However, this period may be extended indefinitely provided the UK and all of the other Member States agree.
 While there was no formal EU legal mechanism at the time, it took Greenland three years to negotiate its departure from the then European Economic Community following a 1982 referendum.
 This withdrawal was triggered by a dispute on fishing rights.
 By contrast, Brexit gives rise to an array of complex issues.
 Accordingly, the EU’s negotiating team and the UK’s next Prime Minister will need to prepare themselves for the long haul.

-Irish Times, 24 June 2016.
+As appeared in the Irish Times, 24 June 2016.